relatedcode/awesome-mojo/README.md

 - **[Couchbase Mobile](http://developer.couchbase.com/mobile)** :zap: A full-stack open-source NoSQL database.
 It includes an embedded database (for iOS, OS X, tvOS, watchOS, Android, Linux, Windows, Unity, Xamarin, PhoneGap/Cordova, and HTML5), a database server, multi-master replication with automatic and custom conflict resolution, fine-grained user/role based security, pluggable authentication, web-hooks, REST APIs, and Stream/Batch APIs.
 Apps using Couchbase Mobile work offline with data being automatically synchronized between the embedded databases and database server.
 It is designed to be easily integrated with other systems.

+- **[Countly](http://count.ly)** :zap: An open source mobile analytics, push notifications and crash reporting platform built on Node.js and MongoDB.
+There are more than 2000 servers running Countly to track more than 3000 applications.
+There are 3 different editions: Cloud, Community (open source) and all-in-one Enterprise.
+Companies can install Countly either on their premises (for data privacy and security) or on a private cloud.

 - **[Helios](http://helios.io)**
 An extensible open-source backend framework for iOS apps from Mattt Thompson.
 Helios is built on the Rack webserver interface and is comprised of a collection of backend components that you can mix and match to provide features including data synchronisation, push notifications, in-app purchases, Passbook, Newstand, logging and analytics.